...

 Yes.
 Ekim IT Solutions implements the technical safeguards HIPAA requires for ePHI across all the systems dental practices use.
 We serve practices across all 50 states remotely and provide on-site support in New England and New York.
 We also provide signed Business Associate Agreements as a standard part of every client relationship.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We help dental practices identify where PHI is stored, transmitted, and accessed across their systems and put the right technical controls in place to keep it protected.